StatBiomed/FineST/README.rst

 FineST: Fine-grained Spatial Transcriptomic
 ===========================================

-A tatistical model and toolbox to identify the super-resolved ligand-receptor interaction with spatial co-expression (i.e., spatial association).
+A statistical model and toolbox to identify the super-resolved ligand-receptor interaction with spatial co-expression (i.e., spatial association).
 Uniquely, FineST can distinguish co-expressed ligand-receptor pairs (LR pairs) from spatially separating pairs at sub-spot level or single-cell level,